-The results of the state's third census administration of the Kindergarten Readiness Assessment tell the story that we anticipated.
+The results of the state's third census administration of the Kindergarten Readiness Assessment tell the story we anticipated.
 We know that prior experience plays a significant role in a child's readiness to engage in kindergarten-level instruction upon entering kindergarten.
-We also know that access to high quality preschool experiences is limited for children in poverty, children with disabilities, children who are English Language Learners and children who are not white non-Hispanic or Asian.
-These facts are born out in the data.
-Ohio is already making efforts to address this issue with its Step Up to Quality rating system to ensure that preschool programs are providing high-quality experiences to children and with its Early Childhood Education Grant to provide funding for children in low-income families to be able to access high quality preschool experiences.
+We also know that access to high-quality preschool experiences is limited for children in poverty, children with disabilities, children who are English language learners and children who are not white, non-Hispanic or Asian.
+Ohio already is addressing this with its Step UpTo Quality rating system, which helps ensure preschool programs are providing high-quality experiences to children.
+Also, the Early Childhood Education grant is providing funding for children in low-income families to access high-quality preschool experiences.

 We are learning a great deal about what the children of Ohio know and are able to do when they come to school to start their education.
-This knowledge will inform teachers, families and communities who can take actions to support the growth and development of all the young children in Ohio.
-When we support early childhood education, we maximize the likelihood that all Ohio's children will start school ready to learn.
+This knowledge will inform teachers, families and communities to take action to support the growth and development of all young children in Ohio.
+Supporting early childhood education maximizes the likelihood that all Ohio's children will start school ready to learn.
 By ensuring that, we give our youngest citizens the chance to succeed and excel in both school and life.